 Magnesium Oxide: 200 – 400 mg 3 times a day.

 Garlic has been used for thousands of years for its immune enhancing properties.
-Modern use of garlic also focuses on its ability to lower cholesterol and blood pressure.
-Fresh garlic contains 0.1 to 0.36% of a volatile oil composed of the sulfur-containing compounds: alliin, allicin and others.
+The modern use of garlic also focuses on its ability to lower cholesterol and blood pressure.
+Fresh garlic contains 0.1 to 0.36% of a volatile oil composed of the sulfur-containing compounds: alliin, allicin, and others.
 Allicin is the primary compound responsible for the pungent odor of garlic, as well as its pharmacology.
-Allicin is inactivated by heat, which explains why cooked garlic produces neither as strong an odor as the raw, nor nearly as powerful physiological effects.
+Allicin is inactivated by heat, which explains why cooked garlic produces neither as strong an odor as the raw nor nearly as powerful physiological effects.

 Standardized commercial preparations that provide a daily dose of at least 10 mg alliin, or a total allicin potential of 4, 000 mcg, or 1-4 cloves of fresh garlic a day.
 In the USA, a standard 500 mg garlic pill of 8, 000 ppm allicin potential yields 4, 000 mcg of allicin, while a 500 mg garlic pill of 12, 000 ppm allicin potential yields 6, 000 mcg of allicin.